mbaytas/audio-sculptures/README.md

 ## Attempt 1: spectrobars
 ### Rectangular Bar Graph using [tangible](https://github.com/dbrgn/tangible)

+The `spectrobars` script reads a WAV file, computes a spectrogram, and generates a model of the bar graph that represents the spectrogram.

+The output file is a SCAD file that can be compiled into an STL using [OpenSCAD](http://www.openscad.org/).

 #### To Do

-- This script generates a SCAD file, rather than the 3D printer-ready STL file.
-I can then convert this file into an STL using OpenSCAD.
-However I'd like to generate an STL in one step.
+- Read MP3 etc. along with WAV
+- Generate STL in one step, rather than SCAD
+- Make concentric rings like [Microsonic Landscapes](http://www.realitat.com/microsonic/)

 ## Attempt 2: spectropie
 ### Concentric Pie Graphs using [tangible](https://github.com/dbrgn/tangible)

-Coming soon...
+`spectropie` reads an audio file, computes its spectrogram, and generates a model of the spectrogram in the shape of concentric ring pie graphs.

+The output file is still a SCAD file that can be compiled into an STL using [OpenSCAD](http://www.openscad.org/).

+#### To Do

+- Read MP3 etc. along with WAV
+- Generate STL in one step, rather than SCAD

 ## Attempt 3: spectrosmooth
 ### Smooth Concentric Pie Graphs using [numpystl](https://github.com/WoLpH/numpy-stl)